radiac/django-conversate/README.rst

 * Django >= 1.4

-It is recommended that you use ``South`` to manage schema migrations, as future versions of Conversate will need changes to the database.
+If using a version of Django earlier than 1.7, it is recommended that you use ``South`` to manage schema migrations, as future versions of Conversate will need changes to the database.

 Installation